beetbox/pyacoustid/README.rst

 Version History
 ---------------

+0.6
+  Add a new function, ``fingerprint_file``, that automatically selects a backend for fingerprinting a single file.

 0.5
   Fix response parsing when recording has no artists or title.
   Fix compatibility with Python < 2.7.